kangas/.dotfiles/README.md

 # .dotfiles

 Dotfiles for your unix-like system.
-I've created this little repository to setup my OSX development machine.
+I've created this little repository to set up my OS X and Linux development machines.
 You're free to clone this for your own use, or pull out items.

 # Install